 How likely is it that a certain type of freight is damaged, stolen, or somehow ruined along the way?
 Think of produce—we all know food spoils, right?
 The perishable nature of a certain cargo will certainly influence its freight class code.
 Assessing liability is basically calculating risk for the entire shipment.

-While there may be a type of cargo that is a pain to store, difficult to handle, and has a poor density rating, the risk of things going wrong can be low.
-Inversely, there exists cargo which is a breeze to store, can be handled easily, and has a great density value, yet there’s massive risk in the cargo spoiling over the transit.
+While there may be a type of cargo that is a pain to store, difficult to handle and has a poor density rating, the risk of things going wrong can be low.
+Inversely, there exists cargo that is a breeze to store, can be handled easily, and has a great density value, yet there’s massive risk in the cargo spoiling over the transit.

 Liability is arguably the most important factor outside of a cargo’s physicality, as it signals to the carrier just what sort of worries accompany the shipment.
-Some carriers won’t ship certain type of cargos because of the risk involved.
+Some carriers won’t ship certain types of cargo because of the risk involved.
 Thus, liability stands to be a major factor in the assignment of freight class codes.

 It is the four different factors above that make up the parameters in which freight class codes are assigned.
 By evaluating and assessing the physical characteristics, ease of handling, storability, and liability of a given product or good, the NMFTA then assigns a type of cargo their freight class code.

 In which case, what exactly is a freight class code?
-Is there a freight class code chart which breaks it down for us?
+Is there a freight class code chart that breaks it down for us?